sberkeo/sberkeo/README.md

-hi, I am looking for investors for our new generation social media project, send an e-mail to ozyasarserdarberke@gmail.com for details.
+Hi, I am looking for investors for our new generation social media project.

+Send an e-mail to ozyasarserdarberke@gmail.com for details.
 Feely - https://feely.world

 <a href="https://chromedino.com">